elibroftw/blog.elijahlopez.ca/content/posts/vs-code-remote-ssh.md

 If you're on Windows, you will need to install the OpenSSH feature from Settings or you can use WSL to be able to use `ssh-keygen`.

-You can generate an SSH key using `ssh-keygen -t ed25519`
+You can generate an SSH key using `ssh-keygen -t ed25519`.
+Press enter on the prompt to use the default filename.

 Keep track of where the key is stored. (e.g. `C:\Users\maste\.ssh\id_ed25519`) This will be useful when configuring the Remote-SSH VSCode extension.